davidomarf/davidomar.com/content/projects/attractor-seeder.md

 with one attractor at a time.

 Then I moved to producing multiple canvas in a single page, and drawing one attractor per canvas.
-Although [it generated more problems at the beginning][p5-multiple-canvas], it was certainly a more scalable solution.
+Although it generated more problems at the beginning, it was certainly a more scalable solution.

 This new approach allowed me to introduce new functions I didn't think about at
 first: